Taskrabbit: Operations

 Taskrabbit functions as a marketplace in which users seeking help post jobs and workers, called "Taskers", are suggested based on the best fit for rates, skills, and availability.
 Tasks can include errands, house cleaning, help moving, assembling furniture, and other chores.
 Users can then select a specific Tasker and send a booking request to be confirmed by the Tasker.

 The platform handles payment of the Tasker and allows the user to leave a review or get customer service.
 Users can also opt to give the Tasker a tip through the platform, with Taskers receiving 100% of tips.
 Taskers undergo criminal background checks and other screenings when setting up their profiles.

-After IKEA's parent company acquired Taskrabbit in 2017, the store in 2018 began allowing shoppers to reserve and pre-pay for Taskrabbit assembly of furniture purchases with in-store employees or via Taskrabbit's website or mobile app.
-In February 2025, IKEA added the ability to book Taskrabbit assembly as part of the purchase process on IKEA's site, rather than routing buyers to Taskrabbit's site.
+After IKEA's parent company acquired Taskrabbit in 2017, the store in 2018 piloted a service at select stores for shoppers to reserve Taskrabbit assembly via Taskrabbit's platform after purchasing furniture.
+In June 2023, IKEA Canada added the ability to book Taskrabbit assembly as part of the purchase process on IKEA's site or in-store.
+This was later implemented in other markets in Europe and the United States.

 As of June 2025, Taskrabbit operated in eight countries; it also operates in all 50 U.S. states.